argwood/argwood.github.io/_posts/2022-11-22-storytellingwithdata.md

 	<li> Avoid unneccessary clutter (i.e. background images, gridlines).
 As much as possible, every drop of ink on the chart should relate to your data. </li>
 	<li> <b>Tell a story.</b></li>
 </ol>

+Here, I will go into detail on two of these guidelines that will help you quickly improve the effectiveness of your visualizations and how you present them: <b>focusing attention and telling a story</b>.

 For an example of effective transformation from an overly saturated and colored bar chart to a more effective and visually appealing visualization, I point you to <a href="http://www.storytellingwithdata.com/blog/how-does-this-graph-make-you-feel">this chart makeover</a> from the Storytelling with Data website.